Alps (film): Plot

 Monte Rosa visits the tennis player's parents surreptitiously several times, learning to act like the girl.
 They even have her reenact a scene with the dead girl's boyfriend, after which Monte Rosa takes the boy to the home in which she lives with her father and sleeps with him.
 The other members of Alps grow suspicious when Monte Rosa fails to show up to their meetings and lies about her whereabouts, so Mont Blanc follows her to the tennis player's house and learns the truth.
 He arranges to meet with Monte Rosa in the gym and, after hitting her in the face with one of the gymnast's training clubs, ejects her from the group and has the gymnast take over her role as the tennis player.

 After stitching up the wound on her cheek, Monte Rosa returns home.
-She asks her father about her deceased mother's favorite actor and singer before attempting to fondle him, and he slaps her.
-Then, she visits a ballroom she had previously patronized with her father and aggressively tries to dance with his dance partner and new girlfriend, not stopping even after the woman has fallen to the ground.
+She asks her father about her deceased mother's favourite actor and singer before attempting to fondle him, and he slaps her.
+Then, she visits a ballroom she had previously patronised with her father and aggressively tries to dance with his dance partner and new girlfriend, not stopping even after the woman has fallen to the ground.

 Finally, Monte Rosa returns to the tennis player's house.
 When no one answers the front door, she breaks through a sliding-glass door, setting off an alarm.
 She goes to the tennis player's room and gets into bed, but, just after she gets under the covers, the tennis player's parents enter, and the father, with Monte Rosa manically repeating the lines from her scene with the tennis player's boyfriend, forcibly throws her out.
 The parents lower a metal shutter over the sliding-glass door, leaving Monte Rosa shuffling back and forth on the patio.

 The gymnast performs elegantly to "Popcorn", while Matterhorn looks on proudly.
 After finishing, she runs into his arms and tells him he is the best coach in the world, echoing an earlier bizarre, sadomasochistic moment.
 Her smile fades.